Tricklebyte/BlazorId_App/README.md

  ### **AuthorizedViewComponent**

- Components with the @Page directive support the use of Authorization attibutes.
  The AuthorizeRouteView component displays different UI content based on the user's authorization status.
  It can be used anywhere that razor markup is used to generate UI content.
  When the authorization fails, the code in the **NotAuthorized** element is activated and route is denied.
 A denial message is returned   to the caller.